Filters Filters — How Pool Sand Filters Work: Complete Diagram & Process

 If your sand filter isn't working effectively, check these common issues:

 Understanding your sand filter's operation helps you maintain crystal-clear water while extending equipment life.
-Regular backwashing when pressure rises, annual sand inspection, and complete sand replacement every 5-7 years keeps your filtration system operating at peak efficiency.
+Regular backwashing when pressure rises, annual sand inspection, and replacing the sand only when problems appear (persistent channeling or calcium scaling that survives a deep clean) will keep your filter running well for years - well-maintained filter sand often lasts over a decade, sometimes the life of the filter.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.